-The course will take a highly practical and applied approach to investing, with a focus on equities.
-We will begin by creating several investment teams and each group will be responsible for a specific market such as Brazil, Mexico, Russia, South Africa, Turkey, Argentina, China, etc.
+The course will take a highly practical and applied approach to investing, with a focus on Equities and NOT Fixed Income.
+We will begin by creating several investment teams and each group will be responsible for a specific market such as Brazil, Mexico, Russia, South Africa, Turkey, China, etc.

-Each team is responsible for two or three investment presentations (depending on the size of the roster) on the market of your choice that will be given in class to your peers.
+Each team is responsible for three investment presentations on the market of your choice that will be given in class to your peers.
 The first presentation will be a "Top Down" view on the country/market and should touch upon political risk, currency risk, demographics, income growth, urbanization, drivers.
 The second presentation expected from each team is a discussion about the equity market in your country and a presentation of a virtual long/short portfolio of stocks.
 This presentation will include an overview of all the stocks that comprise the respective index, a brief description of the most important stocks and their liquidity, volatility and the importance of each sector in the economic life of your market.
-Your portfolio discussion will require that you present a detailed analysis of your positions and a defense on why it should be a long or a short.
+Your portfolio discussion will require that you present a detailed analysis of your positions and a defense on why it should be a long or a short position.
 Please note that, once your portfolio goes live, you will be able and are encouraged to change your positions as often as you want like since some of your virtual trades may backfire and some others will have achieved the desired return.
-Please note you are not graded on the performance of your book but by how well you work as a team, the conviction of your stock choices, the ability to recover from bad choices and the overall creative process involved in portfolio management.
+You will not graded on the performance of your book but by how well you work as a team, the conviction of your stock choices, the ability to recover from bad choices and the involved portfolio overall creative process in management.